 - Driver negligence, like distractions, falling asleep or fatigue, inexperience, failure to follow the rules of the road (e.g., speeding, running red lights), drugs or alcohol impairment

 - Defectively designed or poorly maintained rails or roads

 When a government is liable, they are typically protected by a concept known as sovereign immunity, which protects them from lawsuits.

 How Can a Personal Injury Lawyer in Washington Help?

 One of the most beneficial steps an accident victim can take after a public transit accident is to hire a personal injury lawyer.
 Given the complexity of public transit accidents and the extra steps that they can entail, including things like filing a notice of claim against government entities, a lawyer can ensure that your case is handled effectively and thoroughly.

 Time is of the essence, though.
 Unlike personal injury claims against private entities where you may have a few years to file a claim or lawsuit (depending on the jurisdiction), you do not have that much time when suing a government entity.
 Usually, you have to file a notice of claim to the entity within 90 days––though the latter time frame may vary from jurisdiction to jurisdiction.

-Contact a Public Transit Accident Attorney in Washington Today
+Contact a Public Transit Accident Attorney in Seattle Today

 Our personal injury attorneys at Law Offices of Paul L. Schneiderman have helped others, and they can help you, too.
 Call us today at 206-464-1952, or simply fill out our online contact form and we will get started on your case right away.